-- Increase knowledge and understanding of the Bible and Christian theology. - Acquire a broad knowledge of the contents in the Bible. - Acquire skills in personal Bible study. - Gain applied knowledge in how to interpret the Bible. - Gain applied technical skills how to interpret Bible using Logos Bible software (College only). - Acquire a working knowledge of systematic theology. - Move toward a maturing Christian life by learning to apply scriptural truths. - Grow as passionate servant leaders, equipped with marketable skills for service, ministry, and vocation. - Develop skills for the work of evangelism and world missions. - Develop the foundation necessary for expressing a Bible-centered worldview. - Develop inquiry and research skills to support life-long learning. - Progress to further studies in Biblical, theological, ministerial, and related fields. - Institute Diploma Graduates: Evidence the ability to integrate Bible knowledge with a Bible-centered worldview in the areas of the home, local church, community, and marketplace. - College Certificate Graduates: Evidence the ability to integrate Bible knowledge and a Bible-centered worldview, along with professional ministry skills, that advances vocational servant leadership. - College Degree Graduates: Evidence the ability to integrate a Bible-centered worldview with broad general education areas of study for ministry effectiveness and further studies.
+- Increase knowledge and understanding of the Bible and Christian theology. - Acquire a broad knowledge of the contents in the Bible. - Acquire skills in personal Bible study. - Gain applied knowledge in how to interpret the Bible. - Gain applied technical skills how to interpret Bible using Logos Bible software (College students only). - Acquire a working knowledge of systematic theology. - Move toward a maturing Christian life by learning to apply scriptural truths. - Grow as passionate servant leaders, equipped with marketable skills for service, ministry, and vocation. - Develop skills for the work of evangelism and world missions. - Develop the foundation necessary for expressing a Bible-centered worldview. - Develop inquiry and research skills to support life-long learning. - Progress to further studies in Biblical, theological, ministerial, and related fields. - College Certificate Graduates: Evidence the ability to integrate Bible knowledge and a Bible-centered worldview, along with professional ministry skills, that advances vocational servant leadership. - College Degree Graduates: Evidence the ability to integrate a Bible-centered worldview with broad general education areas of study for ministry effectiveness and further studies.